rdbh/osint/README.md

 Scripts for automating OSINT tools in Kali Linux

-This make work for other distributions, but check the repositories to make sure you can install all the apps through the distro repository.
+This may work for other distributions, but check the repositories to make sure you can install all the apps through the distro repository of whatever distribution you're using.